 Discuss the next steps and be clear and realistic with deadlines

 Before the meeting finishes make sure you discuss the next steps and what your expectations are.
 If your agency needs to follow up on a topic be realistic with the deadline you give them.
-Pushing your agency to do something quickly doesn’t mean quality.
-If they don’t have enough time to prepare, it is difficult to put together something comprehensive.
+Pushing your agency to do something quickly does not mean quality.
+If they do not have enough time to prepare, it is difficult to put together something comprehensive.

 ….and one more: